-In the year of 2013, United States of America adopted the ‘First Inventor to File’ system from the ‘First to Invent system’ under the American Patent Law.
-Both the phrases are self-explanatory; the former emphasizes on the inventor whereas the later put the date of filing of an application first.
-This passage bears significant importance and stresses upon the factors on how to deal with the First Inventor to File patent system.
+In 2013, the U.S. adopted the ‘First Inventor to File’ system from the ‘First to Invent system’ under the American Patent Law.
+Both phrases are self-explanatory.
+The former emphasizes on the inventor; whereas, the later put the date of filing of an application first.
+This passage bears significant importance.
+Moreover, it stresses upon the factors on how to deal with the First Inventor to File patent system.

 Patent Systems: First Inventor to File Vs First-to-Invent